US takes aim at EU's Russia pipeline and China trade pact

 Blinken's visit came amid turbulent times in EU-Russia and China relations.

-Russia ties were put on a knife-edge over its poisoning and jailing of opposition leader Alexei Navalny, who warned, also on Wednesday, that his health had badly deteriorated while in detention.
+Russia ties were put on knife-edge over its poisoning and jailing of opposition leader Alexei Navalny, who warned, also on Wednesday, that his health had badly deteriorated while in detention.

-The Chinese dispute blew up over China's persecution of the Uighur minority in Xinjiang province.
+The Chinese dispute blew up over China's persecution of the Uighur minority in its Xinjiang province.

 The German government has clung to Nord Stream 2, despite rising political opposition at home.

-But Blinken is under pressure at home to torpedo the project, even if he had wanted to make nice in Brussels.
+But Blinken is under pressure in Washington to torpedo the project, even if he had wanted to make nice in Brussels.

 "This pipeline must be stopped and your leadership is required towards that end," two senior Democratic senators, Bob Menendez and Jeanne Shaheen, urged Blinken in a letter on Tuesday.